What is the Enron Scandal?

 What was particularly worrying about the scandal was how such a large-scale deception scheme was successfully pulled off for so long, and how regulatory authorities failed to take action in order to stop it.
 The Enron scandal, in conjunction with the WorldCom (MCI) fiasco, shed light upon the extent to which companies were exploiting loopholes in legislation.

-The newfound scrutiny led to the enactment of the Sarbanes-Oxley Act, which aimed to protect shareholders by making corporate disclosures more accurate and more reliable.
+The newfound scrutiny led to the enactment of the Sarbanes-Oxley Act, which aimed to protect shareholders by making corporate disclosures more accurate and more transparent.

 Mark to Market Accounting (MTM)